Dr. Aileen Jorena Behrendt

 In 2017 and 2018 I was a Visiting Scholar at the University of Washington in Seattle, WA, USA.
 I graduated from the master’s programme English Literatures at Humboldt-University Berlin in 2014 and received my bachelor’s degree from the University of Potsdam in 2011.
 I spent an Erasmus semester at the University of Hull.

 ‘Against the Economic Imperative – Jean Rhys’s Interwar Women as Capitalist Failures.’
-Making the Economic Order Visible: Work and the Economic Subject in Modern European Writing, Ed.
+Writing the Economic Subject in Modern Western Europe, Ed.
 Nick Courtman and Aileen Behrendt.
-Peter Lang (forthcoming 2021)
+Peter Lang (2021)

 Gender Politics and British Women Writers of the1930s.
 Königshausen & Neumann (2020)

 ‘Female Friendships, Domesticity and the Construct of Englishness in Winifred Watson’s Miss Pettigrew Lives for a Day.’
 Comedy and Intermodernism in Fiction by British Women Authors, 1930-1960, Cambridge Scholars Publishing (2020)

 ‘Policing Female Bodies – Narratives of Illegal Abortions in Interwar British Literature and Beyond’, lecture series: Geschichte, Politik und Ethik des Schwangerschaftsabbruchs (11/2018)